13 people are interested

 Volunteers must complete orientation and a thorough training program that covers aspects of hospice care such as spiritual, physical, emotional, bereavement and psychosocial services.

 Our Volunteer Coordinator works with each new volunteer to help determine the best fit to assure that patient needs are met and the volunteer has a satisfying and rewarding experience.
+All necessary precautions are made to ensure safe visits.

 Volunteers interested in working in certain specialized areas like bereavement and vigil support receive additional training.
 Ongoing educational opportunities also are available to all hospice volunteers throughout the year.Contact us